A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 Sprawl Repair essentially consists of two strategies.
 The first is transforming limited-access expressways and arterial roads into multimodal boulevards and avenues.
 The second is redeveloping parking lots adjacent to these roadways into street networks lined by mixed-use, multistory buildings.
 Within the city, the aim is to reestablish a continuous urban fabric where gaps, resulting from urban redevelopment projects, currently exist.
 Outside the city, these strategies are aimed at transforming commercial plazas into true regional centers where people not only shop and work but also live and socialize.

-The Hill-to-Downtown Community Plan offers a refreshing approach to redeveloping the medical district and Church Street South.
+The Hill-to-Downtown Community Plan offers one approach to redeveloping the medical district and Church Street South.
 A departure from the planning of single-use districts, the Community Plan calls for the development of housing and retail in addition to biomedical-related buildings in the area around Amistad Park.
-Included in the plan is an ambitious redesign of Church Street South Housing to become a mixed-income and mixed-use neighborhood organized around a public park leading to the train station.
+Included in the plan is a redesign of Church Street South Housing to become a mixed-income and mixed-use neighborhood organized around a public park leading to the train station.

 The City’s 2008 Future Framework Plan even calls for a mixed-use residential neighborhood in the heart of the Long Wharf Industrial Park.
-Two other planning districts in the city, Downtown Crossing and the Mill River Plan, however, lack the residential uses that are necessary for creating successful places.
+Two other planning districts in the city, Downtown Crossing and the Mill River Plan, however, lack the residential uses that are helpful in the creation of active places.

 Strategies developed by New Urbanist planners propose that distressed shopping centers and big box strip malls can be redeveloped into mixed-use regional centers that include retail, housing, office, recreational and civic space organized in a traditional town pattern.
 Simultaneously, large arterial roadways can be converted to multimodal avenues by reducing lane widths, converting some lanes to bus-only, adding sidewalks with bus shelters, and creating bike lanes.
 In its recent Plan for Conservation and Development, the Town of Orange has proposed many of these design elements for sections of the Boston Post Road, which could serve as an example for other towns with similar infrastructure.

-Since shopping plazas and office parks lack housing of any kind and the towns that contain these commercial centers tend to lack affordable housing, mixed-income residential developments may serve to spur sprawl repair efforts while providing needed housing accommodations.
-Thanks to the Hope VI program and its successor, Choice Neighborhoods, New Haven’s rebuilt public housing complexes like Monterey Place, Quinnipiac Terrace, Eastview Terrace, Brookside, and Rockview provide a successful model for developing mixed-income housing adjacent to exurban commercial centers.
-Doing so would remarkably improve existing affordable housing accommodations in towns outside of New Haven, which typically consist of isolated trailer parks.
+Since shopping plazas and office parks lack housing of any kind and the towns that contain these commercial centers tend to lack affordable housing, mixed-income residential developments may serve to spur sprawl repair efforts while providing housing accommodations.
+Thanks to the Hope VI program and its successor, Choice Neighborhoods, New Haven’s rebuilt public housing complexes like Monterey Place, Quinnipiac Terrace, Eastview Terrace, Brookside, and Rockview provide a model for developing mixed-income housing adjacent to exurban commercial centers.

 Productive Rural Land

 Unlike New Haven’s suburban neighborhoods, however, exurban residential sprawl development located beyond the contiguous fabric of the city doesn’t lend itself to the effective integration of non-residential uses.
 Due to the extremely low-density of street intersections in these outlying areas, they would require severe interventions to extend and connect streets, construct new streets, and accommodate greater density – all strategies that are neither financially practical nor politically possible.
-Therefore, exurban sprawl located outside of the regional commercial centers must reform in a different way if they are to become sustainable places to live.
+Therefore, exurban sprawl located outside of the regional commercial centers may seek to reform themselves in a different way.

 Rural and Exurban Areas